WTAM: Early years

 WTAM began broadcast operations on September 26, 1923.
 It was one of several stations that started between 1922 and 1923 with a call sign assigned sequentially by the Commerce Department with "W" as the first letter and "A" as the third.
 It was originally owned by S.E.
-Lawrence and Theodore Willard, in the name of the Willard Storage Battery Company.
+Lawrence and Theodore Willard, in the name of the Willard Storage Battery Company; Willard later claimed to the Akron Beacon Journal that he sought "WSBC" to represent his company or "WTAW" for his initials, but neither were available, and WTAM was the closest choice.
 Initially the station only offered three hours of nightly programming, but soon expanded its on-air lineup.
 Studios were located in the Willard factory on Taft Avenue at East 131st Street.
 By June 30, 1924, WTAM was broadcasting with 1,000 watts and sharing the 770 kHz frequency with WJAX.

 WJAX had signed on earlier in 1922, owned by the Union Trust Co.
 In 1924 it was known as the "Wave from Lake Erie".
 The Goodyear Tire and Rubber Company purchased WJAX in 1925 and changed to the callsign to WEAR.
 Finally, Willard Battery purchased WEAR to have control of shared frequency allocation.